Melodies for Mums

-Culturally diverse songs focusing on encouraging bonding with the baby and engagement with others.
+Culturally diverse songs to encourage bonding with the baby and engagement with others

 A ground-breaking new service for mothers with post-natal depression

-Melodies for Mums is based on pioneering research carried out in 2016 by Royal College of Music and Imperial College that found that a 10-week programme of singing and music-making for mothers with post-natal depression (PND) could be a viable alternative to traditional approaches of support.
+Melodies for Mums draws on pioneering research carried out in 2016 by Royal College of Music and Imperial College.
+They found that a 10-week programme of singing and music-making for mothers with post-natal depression (PND) could be a viable alternative to traditional approaches of support.

-PND affects at least 13% of new mothers.
-Symptoms include: persistent low mood, fatigue, insomnia, feelings of guilt/hopelessness and anxiety about the baby.
-Although psychosocial and psychological interventions can be effective treatment options, there are significant problems with each, eg. compliance with taking antidepressants; or concern around stigma of disclosing mental health problems with a new baby, which can inhibit women from seeking help.
-With this in mind, an alternative creative intervention model was developed.
+Postnatal depression affects at least 13% of new mothers.
+Symptoms include persistent low mood, fatigue, insomnia, feelings of guilt and hopelessness, and anxiety about the baby.
+Although psychosocial and psychological interventions can be effective treatment options, there are significant problems with each.
+For example the compliance with taking antidepressants or concern around the stigma of disclosing mental health problems with a new baby can inhibit women from seeking help.
+With this in mind, we developed an alternative creative intervention model.

-Research found weekly engagement in singing/music-making classes for women with PND:
+Research found weekly engagement in singing and music-making classes for women with PND:

 - Reduces stress and enhances wellbeing.

-- Supports mother-infant bonding, which can be adversely affected by PND (the negative impact can be detrimental long-term to the health of both mother and child).
+- Supports mother-infant bonding, which can be adversely affected by PND.
+The negative impact can otherwise be detrimental long-term to the health of both mother and child.

-- Increases self-esteem and confidence in mothers through acquisition of a new skill.
+- Increases self-esteem and confidence in mothers through learning of a new skill.

-- Provides singing ‘tools’ for calming babies, helping mothers feel more in control and capable.
+- Provides singing ‘tools’ for calming babies that help mothers feel more in control and capable.

 - Results show participation in such an intervention can lead to a 41% reduction in symptoms of PND and a recovery in 73% of mothers who take part.

-The project is transformative in terms of how care and support can be delivered to service users.
-Close working with a range of partners – Health Visitors, Children’s Centres and mental health and local family support services enable us to readily identify eligible mothers.
-Breathe visits baby-weigh clinics, mother and baby groups and health teams.
-Information about the project is shared with professionals and individual mothers, allowing them to self-select as potential candidates.
-Using established clinical screening methods, eligible women are then invited to take part.
-In our first pilot in Lambeth 100 women were engaged and given information about the project; with 28 women identified as eligible and invited to participate in the first programme, hosted at Larkhall Children’s Centre.
+- The project is transformative in how care and support can be delivered to service users.
+A close working relationship with a range of partners such as health visitors, community midwives, Children’s Centres, GP practices and mental health and local family support services enables us to readily identify eligible mothers.
+Breathe Arts Health Research visits baby-weigh clinics, mother and baby groups and health teams.
+We share information about the project with professionals and individual mothers allowing them to self-select as potential candidates.
+Using established clinical screening methods, eligible we then invite women to take part.
+Our first pilot in Lambeth engaged 100 women who given information about the project.
+28 women were identified as eligible and invited to participate in the first programme, hosted at Larkhall Children’s Centre.

-A trained music leader and coordinator lead two hour-long sessions weekly, over 10 weeks with 14 women in each session.
-Sessions typically consist of learning a variety of culturally diverse songs focusing on the women, encouraging bonding with the baby, and engagement with each other.
-Participation is free, making the service available to women of all socio-economic backgrounds, and music/singing provide a culturally inclusive environment for mothers for whom English is not their first language.
-Meeting weekly allows mums to establish structure to their week and have a positive experience to focus on.
+A trained music leader and a coordinator lead two hour-long weekly sessions, over 10 weeks with 14 women in each session.
+Sessions typically consist of learning a variety of culturally diverse songs focusing on the women.
+They encourage bonding with the baby, and engagement with each other.
+Participation is free which makes the service available to women of all socio-economic backgrounds.
+Music and singing also provide a culturally inclusive environment for mothers for whom English is not their first language.
+The weekly meetings allow mums to establish a structure to their week and have a positive experience to focus on.

 This Lambeth-based programme was the first ever translation from research into practice, making it truly innovative.
-Breathe AHR’s close working relationships with teams across the borough, meant that meaningful partnerships were at the heart of this programme.
-The success of this pilot-service has led to the programme being sought after in other London boroughs, with a service currently being set up in neighbouring borough of Southwark and further programmes being planned for Lambeth in 2018.
+Breathe Arts Health Research’s close working relationships with teams across the borough meant that meaningful partnerships were at the heart of this programme.
+Because of the success of this pilot other London boroughs are now also seeking to offer the service.
+A new service has now been set up in the neighbouring borough of Southwark and further programmes are planned throughout 2018.